-NOTE: Consultation with federally recognized Tribes and Nations, other than those listed above, should be initially completed by FHWA.
-If a federally recognized tribe/nation then agrees to consult with PennDOT, the District Archaeologist will initiate project specific consultation.
+NOTE: Consultation with federally recognized Tribes and Nations, other than those listed above, should be initially completed by the lead federal agency.
+If a federally recognized Tribe/Nation then agrees to consult with PennDOT, the District Archaeologist will initiate project specific consultation.
 Other parties claiming Indian descent, but who are not federally recognized, may participate in consultation under Section 106 and NEPA but would not share the same status as a federally recognized Tribe/Nation.
-These parties would need to request to be a consulting party on a project-by-project basis, and would be equivalent to other consulting parties described under 36 CFR 800.2(c)(5) (see Section G below).
-Generally, the PennDOT District archaeologist will coordinate consultation with Tribes and Nations and notify/consult with FHWA, where appropriate.
+These parties would need to request to be a consulting party on a project-by-project basis and would be equivalent to other consulting parties described under 36 CFR 800.2(c)(5) (see Section G below).
+Generally, the PennDOT District archaeologist will coordinate consultation with Tribes and Nations and notify/consult with FHWA or the USACE, where appropriate.